Attention UPS Package Drivers:

 Section 1.

-(c) The Union shall circulate and collect the names of package drivers who wish to be covered by the provisions of this Section twice each year.
-These lists shall be provided to the Company by January 5th and June 5th of each year.
+(c) The Union shall circulate and collect the names of eligible package drivers who wish to be covered by the provisions of this Section once each year.
+This list shall be provided to the Company by January 5th of each year.
 The Employer shall make a reasonable effort to reduce package car drivers’ workdays below nine and one half (9.5) hours per day for those on the list.
 If a review indicates that progress is not being made in the reduction of assigned hours of work, (i.e the package driver has worked more than 9.5 hours on three (3) days in a work-week), the following language shall apply, except for the period from November 15th through January 15th of the following year:

-Employees within the full-time driver classification shall be eligible for the protection of this Section provided: (1) the employee - 142 - Article 37 covers a route for a full week; (2) the employee bids or is assigned to cover a route for a full week but is prevented from completing that bid or assignment due to reassignment by the Employer; or (3) an employee with four (4) years of seniority as a full-time package driver.
+Employees within the full-time driver classification shall be eligible for the protection of this Section provided: (1) the employee covers a route for a full week; (2) the employee bids or is assigned to cover a route for a full week but is prevented from completing that bid or assignment due to reassignment by the Employer; or (3) an employee with four (4) years of seniority as a full-time package driver.

 Got Questions?
 Click below!